killianvervelle/Blockchain-traiding-application/README.md

 ```
 ./scripts/down.sh
 ```
-The network and token SDK are now running and can receives requests from the frontend.
+The network and token SDKs are now operational and can handle requests from the frontend.

 #### Running the Keycloak identity service provider
 ```